torryatco/Basilica/readme.md

 Note: SASS allows you to use JavaScript style comments - `//`.
 These comments do not get compiled into the css file.
 Traditional CSS comments ( `/* ... */` ) do.

-Create a nested block for the nav in styles.scss:
+Remove all the `nav` related CSS from `styles.scss`.

+Create a partial `_nav.scss` in the imports folder and cut and paste the nested nav block below into it.

 ```css
 nav {